-In exchange, she asked that I look after her property and more importantly feed and care for her cat, Cleo.
+In exchange, she asked that I cat sit and look after her property.
+The most important thing was that I feed and care for her cat, Cleo.
+Even independent kitties need love.
 No problem, I said.
 Cat-sitting seemed an easy enough task for me, I had had cats and done some cat-sitting for friends in the past.

 I have always loved visiting capital cities.
 And if given the option I would choose a European city tour for a week’s holiday almost every time.
 The flat was on the Westminster side of Pimlico in London.
 So a walk around Westminster, Big Ben and this area of the West end of London was easy.
 All in all this was a fantastic location for a spot of cat-sitting in London.

 1. Houses of Parliament and Big Ben